 Difficulty with boundaries

-Living With BPD Can Feel Like an Emotional Roller Coaster Ride
+An Emotional Roller Coaster Ride

 Professional help can support you with your struggles and vulnerabilities, such as managing intense feelings of rejection, abandonment, all the way through to anger, sadness and heartbreak.
 And there is no doubt about it, this inner turmoil is exhausting and debilitating.